-- Evidence-based items or services that have in effect a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force. - Immunizations urged from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention. - With respect to infants, children and adolescents, evidence-informed preventive care and screenings in accordance with the American Academy of Pediatric Guidelines and as required by RI General Laws Section 27-38.1. - With respect to women, such additional preventive care and screenings as provided are covered in accordance with the guidelines established by the Patient Protection and Affordable Care Act (PPACA). - Preventive screenings for colon and colorectal cancer including colonoscopy and sigmoidoscopy in accordance with the current American Cancer Society guidelines:
+- Evidence-based items or services that have in effect a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force. - Immunizations urged from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention. - With respect to infants, children and adolescents, evidence-informed preventive care and screenings in accordance with the American Academy of Pediatric Guidelines and as required by State of Rhode Island General Laws § 27-38.1.

-- o Cologuard is covered once every 2 years for members age 45 and older - Abdominal Aortic Aneurysm Screening one time screening for men ages 65-75 years in accordance with USPSTF recommendation. - Routine Pap smears including coverage for one annual screening for women age 18 and older in accordance with guidelines established by the American Cancer Society. - Routine mammograms in accordance with guidelines established by the American Cancer Society. - Two screening mammograms per year are covered when recommended by a physician for women who have been treated for breast cancer within the last five years or are at high risk of developing breast cancer due to genetic predisposition (BRCA gene mutation or multiple first degree relatives), high risk lesion on prior biopsy (lobular carcinoma in situ), or atypical ductal hyperplasia. - Prostate and colorectal examinations and laboratory tests for cancer for any nonsymptomatic member, in accordance with the current American Cancer Society guidelines. - Additional services including but not limited to: annual physical (adult and pediatric), breast cancer screenings; contraceptive services and treatments, primary care for preventive service, and smoking cessation counseling services. - Obesity screening and counseling - Statins and Smoking Cessation Medications. - Breastfeeding support, counseling, and supplies
+- With respect to women, such additional preventive care and screenings as provided are covered in accordance with the guidelines established by the Patient Protection and Affordable Care Act (PPACA). - Preventive colorectal cancer screenings for all colorectal cancer examinations and laboratory tests in accordance with the current American Cancer Society Guidelines and as required by State of Rhode Island General Laws 27-18-58. - o Cologuard is covered once every 2 years for members age 45 and older - Abdominal Aortic Aneurysm Screening one time screening for men ages 65-75 years in accordance with USPSTF recommendation. - Routine Pap smears including coverage for one annual screening for women age 18 and older in accordance with guidelines established by the American Cancer Society. - Routine mammograms in accordance with guidelines established by the American Cancer Society. - Two screening mammograms per year are covered when recommended by a physician for women who have been treated for breast cancer within the last five years or are at high risk of developing breast cancer due to genetic predisposition (BRCA gene mutation or multiple first degree relatives), high risk lesion on prior biopsy (lobular carcinoma in situ), or atypical ductal hyperplasia. - Prostate and colorectal examinations and laboratory tests for cancer for any nonsymptomatic member, in accordance with the current American Cancer Society guidelines. - Additional services including but not limited to: annual physical (adult and pediatric), breast cancer screenings; contraceptive services and treatments, primary care for preventive service, and smoking cessation counseling services. - Obesity screening and counseling - Statins and Smoking Cessation Medications (preauthorization, step therapy or quantity limits may apply as outlined in the formulary). - Breastfeeding support, counseling, and supplies